Ce1ikE/Student_Performance_Analysis/README.md

-    It was mentioned by my teacher that while the project was good for what we learned during the course , the names of the chapters were confusing and the code structure can be much better IMO. (especially the __init__.py in the root folder 😢) But this was mainly because i rushed this in under 2 Days.
+    It was mentioned by my teacher that while the project was good for what we learned during the course , the names of the chapters were confusing and the code structure can be much better IMO. (especially the __init__.py in the root folder 😢) But this was mainly because i rushed this in under 2 Days. it would also been more intersesting to wrap this into some classes instead of using plain Python scripts (sure for the exploration part script might be easier) especially when you want to streamline thie process (data cleaning + visualization + logging) into a production ready. if we take a look at the book of Aurélien Géron - Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow.
+    On page 779 to 784 (appendix A) he cover's the main bullet points on how to get from a project to production ready status.
 </p>